The Medusa Touch (film)

-The Medusa Touch is a 1978 supernatural horror thriller film directed by Jack Gold.
+The Medusa Touch is a 1978 supernatural horror thriller film directed and produced by Jack Gold, adapted by John Briley from the 1973 novel by Peter Van Greenaway.
 It stars Richard Burton, Lino Ventura, Lee Remick and Harry Andrews, and features Alan Badel, Derek Jacobi, Gordon Jackson, Jeremy Brett and Michael Hordern.
-The screenplay was by John Briley, based on the 1973 novel The Medusa Touch by Peter Van Greenaway.
 The film is a co-production between the United Kingdom and France.